Frequently Asked Questions - South Batemans Bay Link Road

 Will there still be access to walking and bike tracks during and after construction?

-There are no formal footpaths or cycle lanes within the construction boundary, however any residents who recreationally walk or jog along Glenella Road will be temporarily affected.
 We are aware that the surrounding area is used recreationally and part of the Tinnie Track trail for mountain biking is located near Glenella Road.
-Access to walking tracks and mountain biking trails, such as the Tinnie Track, via Round Hill will be unavailable during construction.
+Access to walking tracks and mountain biking trails, such as the Tinnie Track, via Round Hill, will be unavailable during construction,

-What is the impact to traffic during construction?
+What are the traffic impacts during work?

 For the latest traffic updates, call 132 701, visit livetraffic.com or download the Live Traffic NSW app.